Derek Carr Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Recent Performances

-- In last week's outing against the Chargers, Carr racked up yards while completing 55.6 percent of his passes, tossing two touchdowns.
+- In last week's outing against the Chargers, Carr racked up yards while completing 55.6 percent of his passes, throwing two touchdowns.

 Carr's Las Vegas Teammates